How to Stream on Discord

 How to Stream on Discord from a Mac

 It is practically the same as streaming on a Windows PC.
-You just have to install the Discord standalone app for Mac OS X. If the link does not work, you can always visit https://discord.com/download and look for the installation file.
+You just have to install the Discord standalone app for Mac OS X. You can use this link https://discord.com/download and look for the installation file.

 Once you have installed Discord on your Mac, simply follow the instructions for Windows machines as described above.